hypo69/hypo/docs/gemini/out/en/explainer/src/endpoints/advertisement/facebook/start_event.md

 **Functions:**

-- `run_events`: This method within `FacebookPromoter` is the core function that orchestrates posting events to Facebook groups.
+- `run_events`: This method within `FacebookPromoter` is the core function that orcheStartes posting events to Facebook groups.
 It takes the list of event names and group file paths as arguments.
 (Not directly implemented in this script).
 - `get_url`: Function in the `Driver` class to navigate the webdriver to a given URL.

 **Variables:**